intika/Librefox/README.md

 This project aims at enforcing privacy and security of Firefox without forking the project.

-Librefox uses more than 500 privacy/security/performance settings ([gHacks](https://github.com/ghacksuserjs/ghacks-user.js) and additional options), patches, Librefox-Addons (optional) and a cleaned bundle of Firefox (updater, crashreporter and Firefox's integrated addons that don't respect privacy are removed).
+Librefox uses more than 500 privacy/security/performance settings, patches, Librefox-Addons (optional) and a cleaned bundle of Firefox (updater, crashreporter and Firefox's integrated addons that don't respect privacy are removed).

 Features:
 ---------